co1ncidence/co1ncidence.github.io/mysite/content/posts/bash-basics-for-nubs.md

 `ctrl + r` will initiate a reverse search for previously entered commands

+`ctrl + n/p` will cycle you through previously entered commands

 `ctrl + m/j`, both work the same way as `enter`

 ## File Management: